Railway accidents in South Australia: Mallala, 2020

-At about 3pm on Thursday 27 February 2020, Pacific National freight train 3PM7 collided with a four-wheel drive containing two adults on the track adjacent to a private level crossing near Mallala Road, south of Mallala in the south-east of South Australia.
-The investigation found that prior to the collision, the local couple were on their way to drop off their dog before going on a holiday, the crossing they approached had no warning signals or barriers to indicate an approaching train.
+On 27 February 2020, Pacific National freight train 3PM7 collided with a four-wheel drive containing two adults on the track adjacent to a private level crossing near Mallala Road, south of Mallala in the south-east of South Australia.
+The investigation found that prior to the collision, the crossing had no warning signals or barriers to indicate an approaching train.
 The two adults were fatally injured as a result of the collision.

 Culburra, 2020

-At about 12:30pm on Sunday 19 April 2020, freight train 5PM5 collided with a truck containing an adult male on the track adjacent to the level crossing near Culburra in the south-east of South Australia.
+On 19 April 2020, freight train 5PM5 collided with a truck containing an adult male on the track adjacent to the level crossing near Culburra in the south-east of South Australia.
 The adult truck driver was fatally injured as a result of the collision.

-Winninowie, 2022

-Clarence Park, 2022

-Woman killed at pedestrian crossing by an Adelaide bound train after trying to save her dog which entered the rail corridor.

-Oaklands, 2023

-Woman killed instantly at a pedestrian crossing by a Seaford bound train.

 East Grange, 2023

-On Wednesday the 1st of March, a 74 year old woman was hit by an Adelaide bound train while crossing the line at East Grange railway station, died in hospital two days later.
+On 1 March 2023, a 74 year old woman was hit by an Adelaide bound train while crossing the line at East Grange railway station.
+The woman died two days later.

+Ascot Park, 2023

+On 18 April 2023, police and paramedics were called to Sixth Avenue and Railway Terrace in Ascot Park after a man on a bicycle was struck by an Adelaide bound train.
+The man, a 41-year-old from Adelaide, died at the scene.

+Bindarrah, 2023

+On December 31 2023, emergency services were called to the Barrier Highway after Pacific National train 7SP5 with NR41/NR79 collided with a truck.
+The crash caused the deaths of both train drivers.
+The truck driver was uninjured.